 - Director of Research Calev Ben-Dor argued that amidst the blame game over the deaths, Gaza’s failing infrastructure remains unresolved.

-Furthermore, following the last war between Israel and Hamas in 2014, Operation Protective Edge, Fathom asked a number of experts to share their thoughts on the principle of reconstruction of Gaza in return for demilitarisation of Hamas.
+Furthermore, following the Operation Protective Edge between Israel and Hamas in 2014, Fathom asked a number of experts to share their thoughts on the principle of reconstruction of Gaza in return for demilitarisation of Hamas.
 These included: